Articles on: Settings & configurations

 This event fires when:

-• A returning visitor loads the page and a choice was saved previously (cookie MaglrCookieConsent)
+• A returning visitor loads the page and a choice was already saved (cookie MaglrCookieConsent)

 It does not fire on a first visit before the visitor has made a choice.